Lyamoe/UNO-game/README.md

 This is also my first time using github repository so I'll be still figuring out!

 ## Current difficulties
-Can't find the reason why the buy card function doesn't work at all
+Change the configuration to object oriented

 ## TODO
-* Make the block card work;
+* Finish the game code
-* Make the change colors card work;
+* Make a better home screen
-* Fix the card design (half done!);
+* Create a button to replay (middle game)
-* Clone instead of create new divs (half done!);
+* Include a win/lose screen by the end
-* Create a homescreen (initial idea made!).
+* try to include two more bots
 <br>
 <br>
 <br>